dajhub/dajhub/_posts/2021-02-28-jekyll-in-arch.md

    $ PATH="$PATH:$(ruby -e 'puts Gem.user_dir')/bin"
    ~~~

-   Obviously you need to change the path in the first command to suite your own setup/.
+   Obviously you need to change the path in the first command to suite your own setup.

    If you now run:

    ~~~
-   jekyll new blog
+   $ jekyll new blog
    ~~~

    the Jekyll folder will be installed and can be found in your home directory:

    ![Jekyll-folder]({{"/assets/img/jekyll-arch/jekyll-folder.png" | absolute_url }})

-   ----

-   Having created the Jekyll folder, blog, in your Home directory you can build the default site and check that it works.
+   Having created the Jekyll folder, 'blog', in your Home directory you can build the default site and check that it works.
 In the terminal change the directory to `blog` (or whatever your blog folder is called) and then build:

    ~~~
    $ cd blog